metonym/svelte-highlight/README.md

 </Highlight>
 ```

-Note: Importing a CSS file in a Svelte file requires the appropriate CSS loader.
+**Note**: Importing a CSS stylesheet in Svelte requires a CSS loader.
 Refer to the [rollup](examples/rollup) and [webpack](examples/webpack) examples for sample set-ups.

-In case you do not want to include a CSS loader, this component exports highlight.js themes in JavaScript.
-You can import the theme as JavaScript and inject it using the [svelte:head](https://svelte.dev/docs#svelte_head) API.
+In case you do not want to use a CSS loader, this component exports highlight.js themes in JavaScript.
+Simply import the theme as JavaScript and inject it using the [svelte:head](https://svelte.dev/docs#svelte_head) API.

 ```html
 <script>